Hurricane Fiona rips through powerless Puerto Rico

+Hundreds of people were evacuated or rescued across the island as floodwaters rose swiftly.
+Rushing rivers of brown water enveloped cars, first floors and even an airport runway in the island's southern region.

-Forecasters said the storm would cause catastrophic flooding and threatened to dump “historic” levels of rain, with up to 25 inches (64 centimeters) possible in isolated areas.
+Forecasters said the storm threatened to dump “historic” levels of rain on Sunday and Monday, with up to 30 inches (76 centimeters) possible in eastern and southern Puerto Rico.

-“I urge people to stay in their homes,” said William Miranda Torres, mayor of the northern town of Caguas, where at least one large landslide was reported, with water rushing down a big slab of broken asphalt and into a gully.
+“The damages that we are seeing are catastrophic,” said Gov. Pedro Pierluisi.

-The storm also washed away a bridge in the central mountain town of Utuado that police say was installed by the National Guard after Hurricane Maria hit in 2017.
+The storm washed away a bridge in the central mountain town of Utuado that police say was installed by the National Guard after Hurricane Maria hit in 2017.
+Large landslides also were reported, with water rushing down big slabs of broken asphalt and into gullies.

-Fiona hit about 15 miles (25 kilometers) south-southeast of Mayaguez with maximum sustained winds of 85 mph (140 kph), according to the U.S. National Hurricane Center.
-It was moving to the northwest at 9 mph (15 kph).
+Fiona was centered 45 miles (75 kilometers) south-southeast of Punta Cana, Dominican Republic with maximum sustained winds of 85 mph (140 kph) on Sunday night, according to the U.S. National Hurricane Center.
+It was moving to the west-northwest at 10 mph (17 kph).

 Fiona struck on the anniversary of Hurricane Hugo, which hit Puerto Rico 33 years ago as a Category 3 storm.